Home > Become a Notary > How to Become an Idaho Notary

 2. Satisfy the same qualifications as Idaho residents, setting aside the state residency requirements.

-3. Follow the same application for the appointment process and procedures as Idaho residents, including obtaining a $10,000 bond and paying a $30 filing fee.
+3. Follow the same appointment process and procedures as Idaho residents, including obtaining a $10,000 bond and paying a $30 filing fee.

 How long is a notary public's commission term in Idaho?